priyal-agrawal/Tech_Challenges/Challenge 1/Readme.md

 ## Other considerations

-* You can add or remove VMs in each tier based on your scaling requirements.
-Because this scenario uses load balancers, you can add more VMs to a tier without affecting application uptime.
+* We can add or remove VMs in each tier based on our scaling requirements.
+Because this scenario uses load balancers, we can add more VMs to a tier without affecting application uptime.

 * We can use autoscaling in VM to add or remove VMs in each tier.As using autoscaling it will handle the  changes in load.